St. Louis, MO

 By providing an independent medical report, you minimize the opportunity for the defense to challenge the report on the basis of bias.
 If your only medical reports are from your primary physician, the defense will likely argue that the standing relationship between you and your doctor creates a bias in your favor.
 It is okay to include documentation provided by your primary physician, but a second opinion is necessary, too.

 Independent healthcare providers will conduct independent medical laminations, commonly known as IMEs.
 In some cases, an IME is required to open a personal injury claim.
 An IME establishes that sufficient injuries did occur and connects those injuries to the incident by ruling out any outlying factors such as preexisting conditions.

-Another common defense to personal injury claims is that the plaintiff failed to mitigate their injuries.
+Another common defense to a personal injury case is that the plaintiff failed to mitigate their injuries.
 To mitigate injury means taking precautionary steps to ensure that the injury will not continue to get worse.

 As a plaintiff, you have a duty to mitigate your injury along with any further damages involved with your injury.
 Failure to do so may delegitimize your claim to compensation for damages.

 Essentially, mitigating injury and damages translate to acting in a manner that is expected of anyone who has suffered from an injury: seeking proper medical help, referring to professionals, fixing or replacing damaged property, etc.

 The injured party is expected to act “in good faith and due diligence,” meaning they make a noticeable effort to mitigate injuries in a timely manner.
 Waiting to see a doctor, waiting to find a new job, not repairing your car damages, etc. are all reasons the defense might argue you did not mitigate damages.